-In certain cases, to meet regulatory requirements, or while investigating suspicious activity, an exchange or gateway may want to quickly freeze non-XRP issued currency balances.
+In certain cases, to meet regulatory requirements, or while investigating suspicious activity, an exchange or gateway may want to freeze token balances.

 There are three settings related to freezes: